gittysachin/Online-Store-with-React-and-GraphQL/readme.md

-## Online Store with React and GraphQL
+# Online Store with React and GraphQL

-# "Sick Fits", a full stack online clothing store complete with real credit checkout.
-Users can search, sell, add to cart and checkout their favourite items.

-Together we will build "Sick Fits", a full stack online clothing store complete with real credit checkout.
+"Sick Fits", a full stack online clothing store complete with real credit checkout.
 Users can search, sell, add to cart and checkout their favourite items.

 The application has five main models — Users, Items, Orders, CartItems, and OrderItems — all of which are relational and showcase the power of relational GraphQL Queries.